Jun 14, 2021

-- Rates : The at fault driver will likely see an increase in insurance rates – this is common in all insurance systems.
+- Rates : The at-fault driver will likely see an increase on their next car insurance quote.

-No fault insurance is meant to simplify the claims process and speed up the process of paying compensation to drivers involved in accidents.
+No-fault insurance is meant to simplify the car insurance claims process and speed up paying compensation to drivers involved in accidents.

-Other than Ontario, there are 4 additional provinces that have a no fault insurance system in place.
-Here are the no fault insurance provinces :
+Other than Ontario, there are four additional provinces that have a the system in place, including :